Efficient ConvBN Blocks for Transfer Learning and Beyond: Experiments

 This section presents object detection results on the widely used COCO~\citep{lin_microsoft_2014} dataset.
 The MMDetection library uses Eval mode by default, and we compare the results by switching models to Tune mode.
-We test against various mainstream CNN backbones, including ResNet~\citep{he_deep_2016}, ResNext~\citep{xie_aggregated_2017}, RegNet~\citep{radosavovic_designing_2020}, and HRNet~\citep{wang_deep_2020}.
-Results are shown in Table \ref{tbl:detector_res}, with links for each config file for reference.
+We test against various mainstream CNN backbones and detection algorithms (including Faster RCNN~\citep{ren_faster_2015}, Mask RCNN~\citep{he_mask_2017}, and Retina Net~\citep{lin_focal_2017}).
+Results are displayed in Table \ref{tbl:detector_res}, with additional results available in Appendix \ref{appendix:object_detection_details}.

-Note that detection models typically have a pre-trained backbone for extracting features, and a head trained from scratch for producing bounding boxes and classification.
-The head consumes the major computation time.
-Our Tune mode can only be used for backbone, since it is the only part using transfer learning.
-Therefore, computation speedup is not obvious in objection detection, and we only report the reduction of memory footprint here.

 Object detection experiments are costly, and therefore we do not repeat three times to calculate mean and standard deviation.
-Supplementary~\ref{sec:detection_randomness} shows that the standard deviation of performance across different runs is as small as $0.0005$.
-The change of mAP in Table \ref{tbl:detector_res} can be attributed to randomness across experiments.
+Appendix~\ref{sec:detection_randomness} shows that the standard deviation of performance across different runs is as small as $0.0005$.
+The change of mAP in Table \ref{tbl:detector_res} falls into the range of random fluctuation across experiments.

 With different architecture, batch size and training precision~\citep{micikevicius_mixed_2018}, \emph{Tune mode has almost the same mAP as Eval mode, while remarkably reducing the memory footprint by about $20\% \sim 40\%$}.
+Note that detection models typically have a pre-trained backbone for extracting features, and a head trained from scratch for producing bounding boxes and classification.
+The head consumes the major computation time, and the backbone consumes the major memory footprint.
+Because ConvBN blocks mainly lie in the backbone, our Tune mode mainly benefits the backbone, therefore reducing only the memory footprint.
+Computation speedup is not obvious in objection detection, and we only report the reduction of memory footprint here.